Percy Butler (American football)

-Percy Butler III (born May 29, 2000) is an American professional football safety for the Washington Commanders of the National Football League (NFL).
+Percy Butler III (born May 29, 2000) is an American professional football safety and special teamer for the Washington Commanders of the National Football League (NFL).
 He played college football for the Louisiana Ragin' Cajuns and was selected by the Commanders in the fourth round of the 2022 NFL draft.

 Early life

+Butler was born on May 29, 2000 in Plaquemine, Louisiana.
+He attended and played football at Plaquemine High School, where he played wide receiver and defensive back.
+As a senior, he was named second-team all-state as a defensive back.
+He also was a member of Plaquemine’s track team, competing in the triple jump and long jump.

-Butler was born on May 29, 2000, in Plaquemine, Louisiana, later attending Plaquemine High School.
-A 2-star recruit, he committed to play college football for the Louisiana Ragin' Cajuns at the University of Louisiana at Lafayette.
+A 2-star recruit, he committed to play college football for Louisiana over offers from Southern Miss and Texas State.

 College career

 Butler played in six games as a freshman before suffering an injury.
 He played in all 14 of Louisiana's games with 12 starts in his sophomore season and had 54 tackles with two passes broken up and three forced fumbles.

 As a junior, Butler made 44 tackles with two forced fumbles, two fumble recoveries, six passes broken up, and two interceptions.
 He was given second-team All-Sun Belt honors as a senior after recording 61 tackles, three fumble recoveries, and an interception.
 He also participated in the 2022 NFL Combine.